-Extracurricular activities will mirror school day masking requirements, except athletics which will follow WIAA masking requirements.
+Extracurricular activities will mirror school day masking requirements.

 Gloves

 Gloves are not practical for most district positions or functions but will be made available for custodians and people performing medical tasks, such as school nurses, health aids and others interacting with sick individuals.
 Gloves should be disposed of and hands should be washed immediately following contact.